Higgins

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Higgins's approval levels have been significantly below the yearly average of 23, showing a notable downturn in recent development.
+Looking at development activity over the past five years, Higgins's approval levels have been significantly above the yearly average of 14, indicating strong recent growth in development activity.

 How does recent development compare to population growth in Higgins?